dnmfarrell/perltricks-static/content/article/how-to-benchmark-perl-code-for-speed.md

 ### Comparing Perl Code

-The "cmpthese" subroutine provided the Benchmark module accepts the same arguments and "timethese" shown above, but prints out a useful comparison grid of the results to show which code block was faster by %.
+The `cmpthese` subroutine provided the Benchmark module accepts the same arguments and `timethese` shown above, but prints out a useful comparison grid of the results to show which code block was faster by %.
 Helpfully it also includes the rate per CPU second.

 ``` prettyprint
 use strict;